youseifMahmoud/library-management-system/README.md

 ```

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.